mister-X-is-your-father/mercari/README.md

 |avator|string||
 |profile|text||
 |point|integer||
+- has_many :items, dependent: :destroy
+- has_many :user_reviews, dependent: :destroy
-- has_many :items ,dependent: :destroy
+- has_many :item_comments, dependent: :destroy
-- has_many :user_reviews ,dependent: :destroy
+- has_many :likes, dependent: :destroy
+- has_one　:card
+- has_one :user_address
+- has_one :delivery_address

 ## itemsテーブル
 |Column|Type|Options|